 Takeaways

 Magnesium is responsible for hundreds of functions in the body, from energy production ro nerve transmission and heart health.
 We need it to regulate heart rate, high blood pressure and blood sugar levels.
-It facilitates bone formation and muscle contraction, which is why if you’re deficient in Magnesium you might experience muscle cramping and soreness.
+It facilitates bone formation and muscle contraction, which is why if you’re deficient in Magnesium you might experience muscle cramps and soreness.
 Magnesium deficiency has also been associated with low mood and insomnia.

 Every cell in your body needs Magnesium to function, and over 50% of us are deficient in this essential macromineral.
 With so many different forms of Magnesium supplements available, it can be hard to know which one to take.
 Magnesium Citrate and Magnesium Glycinate are two of the most common forms you’ll find, thanks to their bioavailability and other benefits.